About KCTFHR

 Attractions in the county include Lake Coeur d'Alene and its Scenic Byway, Spirit Lake, Silverwood Theme Park, Farragut State Park on Lake Pend Oreille, the Coeur d'Alene Resort on Lake Coeur d'Alene and the Cataldo Mission (Idaho's oldest building.)

-For more information we invite you to follow these links to the Kootenai County, North Idaho College, Idaho Human Rights Education Center (Boise), and the Coeur d'Alene Chamber of Commerce websites.
+For more information we invite you to follow these links to the Kootenai County, North Idaho College, Human Rights Educational Institute (HREI), Idaho Human Rights Education Center (Boise), and the Coeur d'Alene Chamber of Commerce websites.